 As for the vegetables, I used about 400 grams of a mixture of root veggies and mushrooms, but this is flexible, and you can use whatever you have on hand.

-Welcome!
 I’m Marc Matsumoto, creator of No Recipes and host of television’s Bento Expo.
 You’ve stumbled upon my secret stash with over 150 original recipes with a new one coming every week!
 Unlike my other site, these recipes are member-supported, so you won’t find any banner ads here.
-Please consider becoming a member to access to this recipe, or you can check out some free recipes here.
+If you enjoy this recipe below, please consider becoming a member to access the rest of my private cookbook and get updates with my latest recipes.

 - ✓ No ads